Health & Safety Policy

 - Health & Safety is the responsibility of everyone – i.e. Directors, Managers, Health & Safety Officers and all employees.

-- If you are unsure of Health & Safety procedures ask your Contracts Manager of Health & Safety Officer.
+- If you are unsure of Health & Safety procedures ask you Contracts Manager of Health & Safety Officer.

-- If you witness any minor or major incidents that could have or did cause an accident, report them immediately.
+- If you witness any minor or major incidents that could have or did cause an accident, report it immediately.

 - If you witness any person using machinery or equipment that they have not been correctly trained on, report it immediately

 - Report any damaged, broken or faulty machinery and equipment immediately.